 My alma mater getting more buzz than Paris Hilton.
 Or, probably, your crummy school.
 Newsweek:

-HOTTEST FOR LIBERAL ARTS
+HOTTEST FOR LIBERAL ARTSMore on Mac's brag page.

 Macalester College, St. Paul, Minn.